The Local Governing Committee will consist of 12 members. The constitution will be;

 Mrs Rehan is keen that all children reach their full potential and take an active role in their learning and development.
 She is a Clinical Psychologist working with adults with physical health problems and is based at the Royal Bolton Hospital.
 Her clinical training gave her a broad range of experience working with children, adults, and learning disabled adults as well as research.
 She hopes to use these skills in her term of office.
 Her term of office began in October 2015.

-Vacancy, Parent Governor
+Mr P Wright, Parent Governor

-Vacancy, Staff Governor
+Mr A Brown, Staff Governor

 If you would like to get involved and become a governor, please contact Yvonne Massey on email@example.com for further information.